ON THE WARPATH AGAINST CONFLICTS – James 4:1-10 (Continued)

 Bible, Bible sermon, compassion, God, God's' Word explained and illustrated, James 3:13-18, Jesus Christ, mercy, Uncategorized

 Reporters and city officials gathered at a Chicago railroad station one afternoon in 1953.
 The person they were meeting was the 1952 Nobel Peace Prize winner.
-A few minutes after the train came to a stop, a giant of a man, six feet four inches tall, with bushy hair and a large mustache stepped from the train.
+A few minutes after the train came to a stop, a giant of a man, six feet four inches tall, with bushy hair and a large moustache stepped from the train.
 Cameras flashed.
 City officials approached him with hands outstretched.
 Various ones began telling him how honored they were to meet him.

 The man politely thanked them and then, looking over their heads, he asked if he could be excused for a moment.
 He quickly walked through the crowd until he reached the side of an elderly black woman who was struggling with two large suitcases.
 He picked up the bags and with a smile, escorted the woman to a bus.
 After helping her aboard, he wished her a safe journey.
 Returning to the greeting party he apologized, “Sorry to have kept you waiting.”